andymwat/GBEmu/README.md

 | The Legend of Zelda: Link's Awakening| Fully playable. |
 | Tetris                      | Fully playable.                                                                                                                                    |
 | Tetris 2                    | Same as the original Tetris.                                                                                                                                                                            |
+ ## Known Issues
+  - Sprites that go off-screen at all disappear.
+This is most easily seen in Kirby's Dreamland, when you fly up to the top of the screen
+  - Sound is buggy, and can sometime desync with the video.
+It is very dependent upon CPU speed.
+Faster systems will cause the sound to play faster and at a higher pitch.